Chronic Pelvic Pain Syndrome | CPPS

 The possible combinations of nerve injuries are almost endless, but here are a few of the ones we see most commonly in our practice.

 Inguinal and other types of hernia repair are very common surgical procedures.
-The nerves that innervate the lower abdominal wall, upper anterior thigh, and testicles/anterior scrotum in a man and mons pubis/labia in a woman, can all be injured during hernia repairs or other surgical procedures such as a C-section for example.
+The nerves that innervate the lower abdominal wall, upper anterior thigh, and testicles/anterior scrotum in a man or mons pubis/labia in a woman can all be injured during hernia repairs or other surgical procedures.
 The nerves most commonly involved include the ilioinguinal, iliohypogastric, genitofemoral, and occasionally the lateral femoral cutaneous nerve.
-When these nerves are injured the result is usually chronic “groin pain.”
-In the man, a common manifestation if often severe testicular pain on the affected side.
+When these nerves are injured, the result is usually chronic groin pain.
+In the man, a common manifestation is often severe testicular pain on the affected side.

 Pudendal nerve injury/compression:

-The pudenal nerve is the nerve that innervated the area rectum and the area around the anus.
+The pudenal nerve is the nerve that innervates the area of the rectum and around the anus.
 It also innervates the area between the legs and provides the primary source of sensation to the genitalia in both men and women.
 Injury to this nerve can cause loss of sensation and severe pain in these important areas.
-Blunt trauma to the buttocks of perineum (area between the legs), extensive cycling, or difficult childbirth involving a bad vaginal tear or even an episiotomy are common causes of pudendal nerve injury.
+Blunt trauma to the buttocks or perineum (area between the legs), extensive cycling, or difficult childbirth involving a severe vaginal tear or even an episiotomy are common causes of pudendal nerve injury.

 Femoral nerve injury/compression: